 A.M.
 Best S&P Moody's Fitch

 Financial Strength Ratings

-Symetra Life Insurance Company A A A3 A+
+Symetra Life Insurance Company А А A3 A+

-First Symetra National Life Insurance Company of New York A A NR A+
+First Symetra National Life Insurance Company of New York А А NR A+

 Issuer Credit/Default Ratings

 Symetra Financial Corporation bbb+ BBB Baa3 A-

-Symetra Life Insurance Company a+ A NR NR
+Symetra Life Insurance Company a+ А NR NR

-First Symetra National Life Insurance Company of New York a+ A NR NR
+First Symetra National Life Insurance Company of New York a+ А NR NR

-^{ &}quot;NR" indicates not rated
+\ "NR" indicates not rated

 A.M.
 Best states that its "A" (Excellent) financial strength rating is assigned to those companies that have, in its opinion, an excellent ability to meet their ongoing obligations to policyholders.
 The "A" (Excellent) is the third highest of 16 ratings assigned by A.M.
 Best, which range from "A++" to "S." A.M.
 Best describes its "a" issuer credit rating for insurers as "excellent," assigned to those companies that have, in its opinion, a strong ability to meet the terms of their ongoing senior financial obligations.
+Its "bbb" issuer credit rating is described as "good," assigned to those companies that have, in its opinion, an adequate ability to meet the terms of their ongoing senior financial obligations.
 Its "bbb" issuer credit rating is described as "good," assigned to those companies that have, in its opinion, an adequate ability to meet the terms of their obligations but are more susceptible to changes in economic or other conditions.
 A.M.
 Best issuer credit ratings range from "aaa" (exceptional) to "rs" (regulatory supervision/liquidation) and may be enhanced with a "+" (plus) or "-" (minus) to indicate whether credit quality is near the top or bottom of a category.